open/close all folders

 - Haiyore!
 Nyarko-san's second season opens with Mahiro discovering that there's a doujinshi about him — and naturally, to his abject horror, it's Yaoi.
 He ends up buying it just so he can burn it and keep it out of the hands of his Unwanted Harem.
 The doujin's author Tsuruko is a star-struck Yaoi Fangirl of Mahiro's and spends the entire season trying to meet him, imagining how wonderful it'll be (never realizing that his reaction could be anything except joy).

 - In The Rising of the Shield Hero Motoyasu displays surprising skill making doujin after he goes insane.
 His work is very popular with the citizens who have never seen that type of work, though Naofumi is squicked over the main focus of the erotic works being Firo.

 - Miki from I Can't Understand What My Husband is Saying is part of a doujin circle that specializes in writing good endings for series that had Downer Endings.
 Mayotama also writes Yaoi based off of fantasies he's had of his brother, though he later tries to get his work professionally published.

 - Fafnir from Miss Kobayashi's Dragon Maid starts selling manga at Comiket after he gets into anime.
 Only a single person buys his work (and said person was his roommate).
-Said roommate, Matoko Takiya, is also part of a popular doujin circle (in the anime he also programs his own Bullet Hell games).
+Said roommate, Matoko Takiya, is part of a popular doujin circle (he also programs his own Bullet Hell Doujin Soft in the anime).

 - Watchmen includes Tijuana bibles as a minor plot device.